Bulletin Board

 Self-regulation refers to one’s ability to monitor and adjust their level of alertness, emotions and actions in response to various cues from their body or the environment.
 There are 3 neurological components that need to work together: Emotional, Cognitive, and Sensory.

-Children are learning self-regulation skills and benefit from the support of caregivers as they learn to understand and respond to cues from their body and environment.
-This support is called co-regulation!
+Co-Regulation is the process where children are learning self-regulation skills and benefit from the support of caregivers as they learn to understand and respond to cues from their body and environment.

 Sensory Regulation: The ability to select and process sensory information in order to plan and perform expected behaviors.